Set a node, i.e. create or update it, or retrieve information required to create or update it.

 For edit and update, the service checks the user's admin authority over the node.
 It does not check permission to use the type.
 It only checks permission to use the package if there reference is changed.

 The nodeVersionReference can take various forms.
-See node references in the developer's guide.

 The ParentNode section is used for an action of create (though it can be passed on new also).
 It is optional.
 It specifies a logical parent of the node, and a member type on that parent that should link to the new node.
 If passed, the user must have update member authority on the given node and member.
+If the member type has a maximum cardinality of 1, the link to the newly-created node will overwrite any existing links.
+Otherwise, the link to the newly-created node will be added to the list of links.

 The MemberType structure is slightly redundant, but it allows the intelligence for interpreting the structure to be moved to the SetNode service, rather than in the caller.